mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 So, if you know something very clearly [is] dangerous or something unwholesome, I don’t think it’s necessary to go there.
 If you go there, sometimes you become [like] the insect in the summer jumping into the fire – so, committing suicide.
 It’s very common.
 That’s why people are [...] suffering from their life very much.

 So, “fortified, entrenched, one inspects the front and oversees the rear” – that is a bodhisattva life.
 To watch over many things in front and in the back of your life.
 And then, nevertheless, there are lots of obstacles, dangerous situations there.

 So, if you know pretty well human life – not only the many things you can see objectively or externally – you have to learn yourself, surrounded by the countless number of feelings, emotions going on inside of your life.
 That is a human being.
-And those feelings are acting very subtly, and also sometimes very [greatly], sometimes very wonderfully, or sometimes painfully.
+And those feelings are acting very subtly, and also sometimes very [greatly]; sometimes very wonderfully, or sometimes painfully.
 So, you should know the human feelings, human emotions.
 Many things going on inside.

 That’s why, “fortified, entrenched, one inspects the front and oversees the rear.”
 And then, if you understand yourself, at that time you can accept yourself as a human being, looking at yourself for the long run.
 And then you understand others, too.

 So very naturally, you can accept yourself smoothly.
 And if you accept yourself, which is called “defense of your fortress,” then very naturally you act initiatively, you can live [...] initiatively.
 That is “offense of the fortress” in your life.

+#### 14:12

 When I was a child, I had a very bad habit.
 Particularly in the winter, I went to school, but it was cold – not like in Minneapolis – it was pretty mild, but lots of snow.
 And on the way to school, [my feet felt cold], so I quit going to school, and cried and went back home.
 I was always scolded by my father.